Enid man charged with lewd molestation

 Lenamond spoke with the girl, identified in court documents by initials and with no age listed.

 The girl said the man was wearing gray dress pants and a blue and green plaid shirt, according to the affidavit.
-The description was given to the Street Crimes Unit, who were in the area.
-The unit later found Warden in an outfit matching the description in the 2400 block of West Oklahoma.
+The description was given to the Street Crimes Unit, which was in the area.
+Members of hte unit later found Warden in an outfit matching the description in the 2400 block of West Oklahoma.

 Lenamond went to the area and saw Warden wearing gray dress slacks, a blue shirt with stripes and a green bandana around his waist, according to the affidavit.
 Lenamond went back to the residence on Longview and spoke with the mother and the girl.
 They were given a ride to the area and identified Warden as the man who touched the girl, according to the affidavit.